QEWD-Courier/Ripple-Qewd-MS/README.md

       https://192.168.1.100/oidc-admin/index.html

-Click the *Users* tab  and the Green **+** button that you’ll see at the far right-hand side of the *Users* banner
+Click the *Users* tab  and the Green **+** button that youâ€™ll see at the far right-hand side of the *Users* banner

-Enter your user’s details.
+Enter your userâ€™s details.

 **Important**: Ensure that both the email account and mobile phone number are working and correctly-entered.
-These will be used for validating the user’s account and for Two Factor Authentication respectively.
+These will be used for validating the userâ€™s account and for Two Factor Authentication respectively.

 Note: the Mobile phone number must be entered with the correct country code at the start, eg +44 7771 987654.
 Spaces within the number are optional.

-After you click the Save button, you’ll see the user’s details in the Users table display.
-To the far right of the display, you’ll see three buttons, the first of which is an orange button with an Info triangle inside it.
+After you click the Save button, youâ€™ll see the userâ€™s details in the Users table display.
+To the far right of the display, youâ€™ll see three buttons, the first of which is an orange button with an Info triangle inside it.
 Click this button to send the user an email for them to verify their email address.

 The new user will receive an email asking them to verify themselves by clicking a link within the email text.
 When they do this, they will be directed to the OpenId Connect server which will return them a 6 digit temporary one-time password